-- L15.1 Despite the PSM Act, officers who are involuntarily retired from the ACTPS can be engaged at any time by the head of service. - L15.2 Officers who elect to be made voluntarily redundant under L6 -cannot be re-engaged in the ACTPS until a period has expired, which is equivalent in weeks and days to the termination payment received under subclause L6.8 or paragraph L7.3.2, except with the written consent of the head of service.
+- L15.1 Despite the PSM Act, officers who are involuntarily retired from the ACTPS can be engaged at any time by the Chief Executive. - L15.2 Officers who elect to be made voluntarily redundant under L6 cannot be re-engaged in the ACTPS until a period has expired, which is equivalent in weeks and days to the termination payment received under subclause L6.8 or paragraph L7.3.2, except with the written consent of the Chief Executive.